-Examples of Safety & Security Staff (SSS) actions that would be considered involvement:

-Example Scenario Reason example is considered involvement: involvement An SSS uses force against a student, in any situation, even if it does not result in exclusionary discipline or arrest.
+Examples of Safety & Security Staff (SSS) actions that would be considered involvemen Example Scenario Reason example is considered involvement An SSS uses force against a student, in any situation, even if it does not result in exclusionary discipline or arrest.
 Action taken by the SSS is key in determining the outcome of the situation (use of force) An SSS arrests a student (in the instance where the SSS is an SRO).
 Action taken by the SSS is key in determining the outcome of the situation (arrest) An SSS informs school staff that a student is suspected of doing something against school policy.
 The situation results in exclusionary discipline.
 Action taken by the SSS is key in determining the outcome of the situation (exclusionary discipline) An SSS informs school staff that a student is suspected of doing something against the law.
 The situation results in exclusionary discipline and arrest.
 Action taken by the SSS is key in determining the outcome of the situation (exclusionary discipline/arrest) An SSS witnesses an incident where a student is breaking school policy and takes the student to the office.
 The situation results in exclusionary discipline Action taken by the SSS is key in determining the outcome of the situation (exclusionary discipline) An SSS witnesses an incident where a student is breaking the law and takes the student to the office.
 The situation results in exclusionary discipline and arrest.
-Action taken by the SSS is key in determining the outcome of the situation (exclusionary discipline/arrest) An SSS witnesses an incident where a student is either breaking the law or breaking school policy and uses force to get the student to the office.
+Action taken by the SSS is key in determining the outcome of the situation (exclusionary discipline/arrest) An SSS witnesses an incident where a student is breaking school policy and uses force to get the student to the office.
 The situation results in exclusionary discipline.
 Action taken by the SSS is key in determining the outcome of the situation (exclusionary discipline/use of force) An SSS is called to a classroom to help deal with an unruly or disruptive student.
 The situation results in use of force by the SSS and exclusionary discipline.
 Action taken by the SSS is key in determining the outcome of the situation (exclusionary discipline/use of force) School staff use information about a student provided by an SSS to determine whether a student has broken the law or school policy.
 The situation results in either exclusionary discipline, arrest or both. or exclusionary discipline and arrest.
 SSS participation in the process is important in determining the outcome of the situation (exclusionary discipline/arrest)

 A Student has broken the law and school staff decide to call an SRO from a different school.
 The SRO arrests the student.
-A incident where a student has broken the law results in exclusionary discipline staff decide to also call an SRO from a different school to come to the school and arrest student.
 Action taken by an SSS (even though the SRO is assigned to a different school) is key in determining the outcome of the situation (arrest) An SSS confiscates contraband from a student.
 The situation results in use of force by the SSS and exclusionary discipline.
 Action taken by the SSS is key in determining the outcome of the situation (exclusionary discipline/use of force) Restraint is administered by an SSS, but does not result in exclusionary discipline or arrest.
 Action taken by the SSS (restraint) is key in determining the outcome of the situation (use of force)